 Eight steps to build a marketing campaign

-If the thought of a building a marketing campaign give you the heebie-jeebies, don’t worry; here’s eight steps to build a marketing campaign.
+If the thought of developing a marketing campaign yourself gives you the heebie-jeebies, don't worry; here are eight steps to build a marketing campaign.

 Done well, a great marketing campaign can reinforce your positioning and brand, communicate a message and generate sales and new customers.